NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 sy=64
 ```

 Again, we must run both simulations in order to get the normalization right.
-The results are included in the plot above as dotted lines &mdash; you can see that the numbers have changed slightly for transmission and loss, probably stemming from interference between light radiated directly from the source and light propagating around the waveguide.
+The results are included in the plot above as dotted lines &mdash; you can see that the numbers have changed slightly for transmittance and loss, probably stemming from interference between light radiated directly from the source and light propagating around the waveguide.

 Angular Reflectance Spectrum of a Planar Interface
 --------------------------------------------------

 We turn to a similar but slightly different example for which there exists an analytic solution via the [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations): computing the reflectance at a single wavelength of a planar, air-dielectric interface for an incident planewave source over a range of angles.
 Similar to the previous example, we will need to run two simulations: (1) an empty computational cell (n=1 everywhere) to obtain the incident flux, and (2) with the dielectric interface (n=3.5) to obtain the reflected flux.
 Each angle of the incident source requires a separate set of simulations.

-A 1d computational cell must be used since a higher-dimensional cell will introduce [artificial modes due to band folding](../FAQ/#why-are-there-strange-peaks-in-my-reflectiontransmission-spectrum-when-modeling-planar-or-periodic-structures).
+A 1d computational cell must be used since a higher-dimensional cell will introduce [artificial modes due to band folding](../FAQ/#why-are-there-strange-peaks-in-my-reflectancetransmittance-spectrum-when-modeling-planar-or-periodic-structures).
 In Meep, a 1d cell must be along the $z$ direction with only the $E_x$ and $H_y$ field components permitted.
 We will use a Gaussian source with center frequency corresponding to a wavelength of 0.6 μm at which we will compute the reflectance.
 Unlike a [continuous-wave](../Python_User_Interface/#continuoussource) (CW) source, a pulsed source turns off.
 This enables terminating the simulation when there are no fields left in the computational cell (due to absorption by the PMLs) via the run function `until_after_sources`.

-Creating an oblique planewave source typically requires specifying two parameters: (1) the Bloch-periodic wavevector $\vec{k}$ via `k_point`, and (2) the source amplitude via `amp_func` to obtain the $e^{i\vec{k} \cdot \vec{r}}$ spatial dependence for position vector $\vec{r}$.
+Creating an oblique planewave source typically requires specifying two parameters: (1) the Bloch-periodic wavevector $\vec{k}$ via `k_point`, and (2) the source amplitude function `amp_func` to set the $e^{i\vec{k} \cdot \vec{r}}$ spatial dependence (for position vector $\vec{r}$).
 Since this is a 1d simulation and the source is just a single pixel, it is not necessary to specify the source amplitude (for reference, see this [2d example](https://github.com/stevengj/meep/blob/master/python/examples/pw-source.py)).
 The Bloch-periodic wavevector is specified according to the dispersion relation for a planewave in a homogeneous medium (with index n): $\omega=c|\vec{k}|/n$.
-As the source in this example is incident from air, the magnitude of the wavevector is equal to the frequency ω (in Meep, this excludes the 2π factor).
+As the source in this example is incident from air, the magnitude of the wavevector is simply equal to the frequency ω (in Meep, this excludes the 2π factor).
 Note: [any broadband source is incident at a given angle for only a *single* frequency component](../FAQ/#how-do-i-set-up-an-oblique-planewave-source).
 Computing the reflectance at multiple angles therefore requries separate simulations.
-The plane of incidence which contains $\vec{k}$ and the interface surface normal vector is $xz$.
-The source angle is defined counterclockwise (CCW) relative to the $y$ axis.
+The plane of incidence which contains $\vec{k}$ and the surface normal vector is $xz$.
+The source angle is defined in degrees counterclockwise (CCW) relative to the $y$ axis.
 In this configuration, a current source with $E_x$ polarization corresponds to the convention of $P$-polarization.

 The simulation script is below and in [refl-angular.py](https://github.com/stevengj/meep/blob/master/python/examples/refl-angular.py)